 They also face issues with banking and compliance.
 Several queries that most of them have are: how much cash can they carry, can the home debit card be used to draw money, is it possible to open a bank account as a foreigner, etc.

 Yes, all digital nomads require international medical insurance, no matter which country they are traveling to.
 Though many nomads view insurance as an unnecessary expense, it is not!
 A medical emergency or illness in a foreign country can lead to costly consequences.

 As a nomad, you’ll need the usual cover for medical emergencies, but if you’re going to be away for a while, you might also want your day-to-day medical care covered.
 Medical health insurance covers emergency medical care and certain routine check-ups and procedures.
 It’s important to make sure the claims procedure is easy and suitable for a nomad.

-Every digital nomad should buy appropriate travel and health insurance cover for themselves before taking off to their dream country.
+Every digital nomad should buy appropriate travel and international health insurance cover for themselves before taking off to their dream country.
 They should make sure to read all the details carefully before signing on the dotted line.
 Some health insurances that are popular with digital nomads and expats are GeoBlue and Cigna.
 All these cater to digital nomads, even while they are on the go.

 5. Yes, it is life-changing

 Though a digital nomad lifestyle sounds appealing, it is not for everyone.
 But ask some of the digital nomads who’ve been on the road for some time, and they won’t trade the world for it.
 No amount of difficult clients or tough work schedules can stop them from hitting the road.